code-warrior/create-sublime-text-user-preferences-file/README.md

 ## Get Involved/Participate

-Like many open source projects, this project is developed and maintained by a single person.
+Like many open source endeavors, this project is developed and maintained by a single person.
 Consequently, the continued development is slow-going.
-(This project was started in February/March 2015, and the first commit took place on 8 May 2015.)
+(Development began in February/March 2015, and the first commit took place on 8 May 2015.)
 Consider getting involved: Report errors/bugs, request features, or address any of the [issues logged at Bitbucket](https://bitbucket.org/code-warrior/create-sublime-text-user-preferences-file/issues?status=new&status=open).

 ## Contact
 — [Roy Vanegas](mailto:roy@thecodeeducators.com)